-What’s better than having a reading list and a lounge chair in the shade and a list of favorite books to read.
+What’s better than having a lounge chair in the shade and a list of favorite books to read.

 Some books have been in the waiting list for some time.

-I do list a little too many, but I have my necessities.
+I do have a little too many lists, but I have my necessities.
 I only read books in their original language; I do not read a book that have been translated because I feel like I’m reading the translator not the author.
 I always get stuck on a word or sentence thinking how I would have translated it.
 I’m never quite happy with the job done.

 Then I have the fiction and non-fiction lists.
 I like to read non-fiction in the morning and fiction in the evening.
 I sleep better with a novel next to my pillow.